eventql/eventql/doc/tables/table-options.md

       <p>
         When set, enables finite partitioning for a table.
 See the
         <a href="../partitioning/"> partitioning page</a> and
-        <a href="...">timeseries page</a> for more details.
-The value of the
+        <a href="../../collecting-data/high-volume-timeseries-logs/">timeseries page</a>
-        option is an integer (the partition size).
+        for more details.
+The value of the option is an integer (the partition size).
         For timeseries tables the integer is a microsecond time duration.
       </p>
       <p>
         Note that while the finite_partition_size can be changed at any time, it